 We have access to a small community garden below Edinburgh Castle – a small piece of ground which offers a very different landscape for the children.
 Here our children can spend a morning each week (and sometimes more often) in this local area with little or no shelter, in all weathers.
 Children explore the pond, mud, trees, build dens and use real tools.
 This experience builds on children’s opportunities to take risks, make choices and initiate learning for themselves.
 It develops children’s confidence and self-esteem.
 The Forest School experience will be discussed with you and if your child chooses to attend your permission will be sought.

 The site for our new Nature Kindergarten is currently in development.
-Check back here for more information soon!
+You can read our Nature Kindergarten handbook here.

 Respecting these settings

 Staff who access our Forest School and Nature Kindergarten have been PVG checked for suitability to be working with or in places used by children.
 We apply the same standards of safety and security as we do at our Centre.
 Any adult unknown to us who approaches our group would be asked to leave.
 Please respect these free play environments.